alevnyacow/revars/README.md

 - you don't need any specific functions to update Revar - feel free to treat it like a usual object
 - use React hook according to a Revar to make functional component rerender whenever this Revar updates
 - you are able to use any count of Revars in your application
+- you can modify Revars anywhere - both in components and React-independent code parts

 # 📜 API